carpentries/instructor-training/episodes/20-checkout.md

 * any [community developed lesson][carpentries-incubator]
 * our open source, multilingual glossary of data science terms, [Glosario][glosario-github]

-Except for Glossario, **please be cautious about proposing new content or exercises**.
+Wiht the exception of Glossario, **please be cautious about proposing new content or exercises**.
 Most of our lessons are full to bursting!
 The greater challenge, in most cases, is identifying where and how to cut.

 ### Contributing on GitHub